pondrejk/dizzer/chap5-case_study_2.md

 Two ways of representing time: -- repr. time with space (e.g. time lines), rep. time with time (animation)

+Aim -- all data shown from zoomlevel 10 (compare with mapbox default layer)

+zoom based parameters -- road width and offset (screnshots from the studio)

+comparison -- options, why 3D was selected

 ## 4.4 User interface design